HomeOnMars/projektoOmnijo/OmniCentrajSpecifoj.md

 providing heavy subsidies for transportations both coming to and leaving from the country.
-Which many people did take advantage of, and emigration rate peaks for months.
+Which many people did take advantage of, and emigration rate skyrocketed for weeks.

 Then this trend slowed down and stopped.

-With the evolution of the great global economic recession triggered by the burst of the AI bubble weeks after the coronation day, many countries are tighting their immigration rules.
+With the evolution of the great global economic recession (triggered by the burst of the AI bubble weeks after the coronation day), many countries are struggling and tighting their immigration rules.
-Regno de Omnijo surprisingly (again) did much better than most of the rest of the world, attracting people to stay.
+Regno de Omnijo, however, did surprisingly (again) well, attracting people to stay.
+Actually, from an outsider perspective, Omnijo's response was almost perfect.
-<span style="color:Silver">Serena</span> took the chance
+<span style="color:Silver">Serena</span> was even able to take the chance
-to re-nationalize many of the private companies in her country, from public transportation, to infrastructures, and to manufacturing industries- effectively buying out her own country.
+to re-nationalize many of the private companies in her country, from public transportation to infrastructures and manufacturing industries- effectively buying out her own country.

 The <span style="color:Silver">Queen</span>